CLC Genomics Workbench supports two ways of exporting graphics:

 The appearance of the exported graphics can be configured using:

 - View settings: The view settings available for the data type being exported.
 To determine how the data will look when a particular view is used, open a data element of the type you wish to export, click on the Save View button visible at the bottom of the Side Panel, and apply the view settings in the dialog that appears.
-View settings are described in View settings for the Side Panel.
+View settings are described in Side Panel view settings.
 Custom view settings will be available to choose from when exporting if the "Save for all <data type> views" option was checked when the view was saved.

 - Region restriction: The region to be exported.
 For sequences, alignments and read mappings, the region is specified using start and end coordinates.
 For tracks and track lists, you provide an annotation track, where the region corresponding to the full span of the first annotation is exported.
 The rest of the annotations in the track have no effect.